 - Gay Bravado: The first chapter in the locker room between both Russel and Kevin.
 Hilarious in Hindsight, as both characters were in fact gay.

-- Gay Guy Seeks Popular Jock: Arguably the Trope Codifer, with Russel crushing on Kevin.
+- Gay Guy Seeks Popular Jock: Possibly the Trope Codifier, with Russel crushing on Kevin, the handsome baseball jock.

 - Lesbian Jock: Terese, who is on the soccer team.

 - Straight Gay: All the male gays in the book, Russel, Kevin and Ike.
-Russel is a bit effeminate, but can pass.
+Though Russel has a couple of Camp Gay characteristics, such as his love of animated Disney films.

 - Token Lesbian: Terese.
 Min might also be considered a token bisexual.

-- Transparent Closet: Russel's best friends sees through his closeted state.
-"Come on, Russell.
+- Transparent Closet: Terese, despite not wanting to come out, embodies the Butch Lesbian trope.
+Also, Russel's best friends see through his closeted state."Come on, Russell.
 Animated Disney musicals?"